Date

 Meals: B, L, D

-This morning, enjoy a guided visit to the local market to learn about the region’s produce.
+This morning begins with a guided visit to the local market, offering insight into the region’s fresh produce and vibrant culture.
 Return to the ship for breakfast and disembarkation.
-En route to the Iquitos airport, visit the Manatee Rescue Center, where orphaned Amazonian manatees rehabilitate before they are released back into the wild.
+En route to Iquitos Airport, visit the Manatee Rescue Center, where orphaned Amazonian manatees undergo rehabilitation before being released back into the wild.
+Fly to Lima for overnight flights.

 Meals: B, L